 A big problem with many Christians is that they cannot take the pressure.
-To do well and to do an honest, reliable job, and receive hassle, is in their mind totally intolerable.
-“After all, people can count on me, why should they attack me?”
+To do well and do an honest, reliable job and receive hassle is totally intolerable in their mind.
+“After all, people can count on me; why should they attack me?”
 To “take it patiently” means to take it without griping or complaining.
-However, God expects the Christian to address the issue in a mature way and not just lie down like a whipped dog.
+However, God expects the Christian to maturely address the issue and not just lie down like a whipped dog.

 How much abuse can you take?
 Some of us cannot take much.
 We have more opportunities to apply this kind of grace at home than anywhere else.
-If someone blames us for something that we did not do, anger surges quickly into our soul.
-The blood rushes to our face.
+If someone blames us for something that we did not do, anger surges quickly into our souls.
+The blood rushes to our faces.
 Our first reaction is to vindicate ourselves.
 That is the natural reaction.

 God expects us to live a supernatural life.
 God, the Holy Spirit, now indwells us.
 The Lord said that we are to love our enemies.
 It is not enough to love our friends or the people who love us (Mt.
 5:43,44,46).
 Most of us cannot even love our friends must less our enemies.
 To love those who love us, the worst people can do that.
 To love those who do not love us in return is supernatural.
 A Christian who works for an employer who is considerate and pays well takes no grace.
 If your boss is disagreeable, unappreciative, that takes grace.
 That kind of life will impact non-Christians.